MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

     .. tab-item:: LFRic Apps + LFRic Core

         KGO Checksums are stored in the repository alongside the code and can be updated using a script.
-This can be done by either the code reviewer or by the developer (before submitting their changes for review).
+This can be done by either the Code Reviewer or by the developer (before submitting their changes for review).
 In the latter case, the update will need redoing by the reviewer before commit if there are merge conflicts in the checksum files.